-Dogs that have previously been a family pet will adapt faster to a new environment than newly adopted puppies.
+Dogs that were family pets will adapt faster to a new environment than newly adopted puppies.

-The same way humans take time to adapt to a new neighborhood, a dog also needs time to adapt to its new environment.
+Like humans take time to adapt to a new neighborhood, dogs also need time to adapt to their new environment.

 Therefore, when you see your dog seeming scared or uncomfortable, it is due to its unfamiliarity with the new environment.